Patrice Carteron: Al-Taawoun

 On 16 September 2020, Saudi club Al-Taawoun announced the signing of Carteron.
 On 18 September, he managed his first match with Al-Taawoun in a 1–0 defeat against Persepolis, followed by another heavy defeat 6–0 against Sharjah in the 2020 AFC Champions League.
 Later on, he won his first match with Al-Taawoun against Al-Duhail 1–0 to reach the round of 16 of the Champions League.

 Return to Zamalek

 On 12 March 2021, Zamalek appointed Carteron as manager for the second time.
 On 24 August 2021, he led Zamalek to secure their 13th league title after a 2–0 win over El Entag El Harby.

 Al-Ettifaq

 On 4 March 2022, Al-Ettifaq announced the signing of Carteron to lead the first football team until the end of the 2021–22 season.
 A few days earlier, Mortada Mansour, president of Zamalek club, had announced the termination of the contract with Carteron by mutual consent.

 On 26 February 2023, Carteron and Al-Ettifaq agreed to end their contract mutually.

 Umm Salal

 On 16 June 2023, Carteron became the head coach of Qatar Stars League club Umm Salal.

 Sepahan

 In November 2024, Carteron was appointed head coach of the Iranian club Sepahan after signing a two-year contract.

+Return to Umm Salal

+In June 2025, Carteron was reappointed as head coach of Qatari side Umm Salal.

+Wydad AC

+Carteron served as head coach of Botola Pro side Wydad AC for a month before being sacked by late April 2026 following a five-match winless streak.